 - 2 cups water or more if you like a really brothy soup

-- 1 whole roasted deli chicken or roast your own if you like, or use your leftover turkey from Thanksgiving!
+- 1 whole roasted rotisserie chicken or roast your own if you like, or use your leftover turkey from Thanksgiving!

 - 3 tablespoons avocado oil or butter